Last Updated on 13 November, 2023

 They are not your average looking eclairs as they are worlds apart from regular eclairs we see with soggy textures and a strip of milk chocolate on top.

 At Maître Choux, these eclairs are given more attention and care than most restaurants pay to a three-meal course.
 They are visually appealing, and taste even better than they look.
 They quickly became the favorite at South Kensington dessert jewel.
-Among the creative flavors are Spanish raspberry and rose water, blackberry cheesecake and Tahitian vanilla with pecan.
+Among the creative flavours are Spanish raspberry and rose water, blackberry cheesecake and Tahitian vanilla with pecan.

 Address: 15 Harrington Road SW7 3ES London | 60 Dean Street W1D 6AW London